luvnft/thirdroom/docs/guides/websg/lighting.md

 - Spot Lights
 - Directional Lights

-Third Room also supports Reflection Probes and Light Maps which are baked in Unity and exported in the glTF file.
+Space also supports Reflection Probes and Light Maps which are baked in Unity and exported in the glTF file.
 Currently there is no way to create or modify reflection probes from the WebSG API.
-Check out the Third Room Unity Exporter docs for more information [here](../unity/).
+Check out the Space Unity Exporter docs for more information [here](../unity/).

 ## Point Lights